matttre3/apex/README.md

 - **Integration with Real Race Data**: Apex integrates with real race data to update users' teams and league standings based on actual Formula 1 race results.

-## Contribution

-Contributions to Apex are welcome!
-Whether it's through feedback, bug reports, or feature suggestions, your input is valuable in shaping the development of this project.
-Feel free to submit issues or pull requests to contribute to the project's growth.

-## License

-This project is licensed under the MIT License - see the [LICENSE](link-to-license-file) file for details.